wsor4035/devwiki/content/schematic.md

 	}
 }
 ```
-You can then provide my_schematic everytime a Schematic specifier is requested, for example in minetest.register_decoration.
+You can then provide my_schematic everytime a Schematic specifier is requested, for example in `core.register_decoration`.

 ## Placing schematics
-Schematics are placed either with minetest.place_schematic or at world generation with minetest.register_decoration.
+Schematics are placed either with core.place_schematic or at world generation with c`ore.register_decoration`.

-When using minetest.register_decoration, be aware that the decoration is placed inside a ground node and not on top, unlike simple decorations.
+When using `core.register_decoration`, be aware that the decoration is placed inside a ground node and not on top, unlike simple decorations.
 You may want to add one layer for the roots of the schematic.
-See also in lua_doc.txt about the documentation of minetest.register_decoration for the flags to center the schematic on certain axes instead of placing it from a corner.
+See also in lua_api.md about the documentation of `core.register_decoration` for the flags to center the schematic on certain axes instead of placing it from a corner.
 Notice that you can only place the schematic from the center or the start of every axis and not an arbitrary offset.

-When using minetest.place_schematic, you can provide the offset manually by changing the reference pos.
+When using `core.place_schematic`, you can provide the offset manually by changing the reference pos.

 ## Incomplete
 Missing some explainations about yslice_prob against individual node probability